A248/LibertyBans/CONTRIBUTING.md

 The implementation modules are placed in an isolated classloader.
 This classloader separation means that plugin classes are visible to implementation classes, but implementation classes are *not* visible to plugin classes.

+### Addons

+Addon modules, under `bans-core-addons`, may be installed at user preference.

+Installed addon jars are loaded by the isolated classloader, functioning as if part of `bans-core`.

 ## Distribution

 LibertyBans is distributed in two ways.